How to become a project manager (and why it’s a great career)

 • Utilities

-While the US and Japan remain major employers of project management professionals, there’s unprecedented demand from China, South Asia and Sub-Saharan Africa, meaning you’ll have the freedom to move geographically, too.
+While the US and China remain major employers of project management professionals, there’s unprecedented demand from project management-oriented employment (PMOE) in South Asia, Latin America and Sub-Saharan Africa, meaning you’ll have the freedom to move geographically, too.

 3. It’s a promising career path